-You also have the option to restore a backup of the device software that is saved in the device.
+You also have the option to restore a backup of the device software saved in the device.

-Note: Before you update the device software, follow the version-specific notes in the Readme text file.
+Note: Before updating the device software, follow the version-specific notes in the Readme text file.

 Version

 Stored version

 Displays the version number and creation date of the device software stored in the flash memory.
 The device loads the device software during the next system startup.